-- 4.2.7.1 Crowhurst has two main watercourses that run through the heart of the village the Powdermill Stream and Rackwell Stream which converge at a point east of Chapel Hill.
+- 4.2.7.1 Crowhurst has two main watercourses that run through the heart of the village - the Powdermill Stream and Rackwell Stream which converge at a point east of Chapel Hill.
 As a consequence areas along the route of these watercourses are designated as Flood Zone 3, which is the floodplain to these rivers.
 Other areas within the village also suffer from risk of Surface Water Flooding including areas west of Station Road, via the route of Brokes Gill, which runs southwards to the Powdermill Stream.
 There are also a number of secondary springs, ghylls and ponds within the village and the wider Parish.
-The village has suffered a number of flood events as set out in the supplementary paper in respect of Watercourses and Flooding (Appendix 3) and the Strategic Flood Risk Assessment (SFRA) which noted that flooding occurred in the Combe Haven in 2001. - 4.2.7.2 Thus, having regard to the risks and impacts of flooding on the village, the policy will seek to direct any new development away from areas at higher risk of flooding particularly developments with more vulnerable uses.
-Thus development will be resisted in these areas unless the development is able to pass the sequential and exemption tests in accordance with the technical guidance of the NPPF,

-- where it is required, and accords with the requirements of Policy EN7 of the Rother Core Strategy.
+The village has suffered a number of flood events as set out in the supplementary paper in respect of Watercourses and Flooding (Appendix 4) and the Strategic Flood Risk Assessment (SFRA) which noted that flooding occurred in the Combe Haven in 2001.
+There is also further information on watercourses within the Parish in the Biodiversity Audit. - 4.2.7.2 Thus, having regard to the risks and impacts of flooding on the village, the policy will seek to direct any new development away from areas at higher risk of flooding particularly developments with more vulnerable uses.
+Thus development will be resisted in these areas unless the development is able to pass the sequential and exemption tests in accordance with the technical guidance of the NPPF, where it is required, and accords with the requirements of Policy EN7 of the Rother Core Strategy.
 Furthermore, having regard to the catchment of the Combe Haven, the risks of development causing flooding downstream within the village are real and thus it is essential that development is assessed to ensure the risk is not increased elsewhere.
-The main solution to this will be the requirement for new development to incorporate SuDS measures within the scheme which would be proportionate to the scale of the development.
+The main solution to this will be the requirement for new development to incorporate Sustainable Drainage Systems (SuDS) measures within the scheme which would be proportionate to the scale of the development.
 For instance even a smaller extension to a dwelling could incorporate measures such as downpipes leading to rain gardens, water butts and other measures detailed in the East Sussex County Council publication 'Guide to Sustainable Drainage Systems in East Sussex in 2015' and the RSPB Publication Sustainable Drainage Systems; Maximising the Potential for People and Wildlife.
-These measures would seek to maintain surface water runoff rates as close to the existing run-off rate as practicable and would be required to be integrated into new development. - 4.2.7.3 This approach would accord with the NPPF and the strategic policies of the development plan and will assist in reducing surface run-off within the village and reducing the potential flood events into the future, making the area more resistant to the effects of climate change.
+These measures would seek to maintain surface water run-off rates as close to the existing run-off rate as practicable and would be required to be integrated into new development.
+The use of SuDS would also help to ensure that watercourses are not polluted during or after development - monitoring of water quality of potentially affected watercourses would be needed.

+4.2.7.3 This approach would accord with the NPPF and the strategic policies of the development plan and will assist in reducing surface run-off within the village and reducing the potential flood events into the future, making the area more resistant to the effects of climate change.